hyperledger/indy-node/getting-started.md

 6. Alice uses the verification key in the Faber College Connection to verify the Faber College digital signature.

-She can trust the response from Faber College because (1) she connects to the current endpoint, (2) no replay - attack is possible, due to her random challenge, (3) she knows the verification key used to verify Faber College’s digital signature is the correct one because she just confirmed it on Indy.
+She can trust the response from Faber College because (1) she connects to the current endpoint, (2) no replay - attack is possible, due to her random challenge, (3) she knows the verification key used to verify Faber College’s digital signature is the correct one because she just confirmed it on the ledger.

 ## Inspect the Claim

 Notice that when Alice last showed the Faber connection, there was a new line: ```Available Claim(s): Transcript```.
 A **claim** is a piece of information about an identity -- a name, an age, a credit score… It is information claimed to be true.
 In this case, the claim is named, "Transcript".

 Claims are offered by an **issuer**.
-An issuer may be any identity owner known to Indy and any issuer may issue a claim about any identity owner it can identify.
+An issuer may be any identity owner known to the ledger and any issuer may issue a claim about any identity owner it can identify.
 The usefulness and reliability of a claim are tied to the reputation of the issuer with respect to the claim at hand.
 For Alice to self-issue a claim that she likes chocolate ice cream may be perfectly reasonable, but for her to self-issue a claim that she graduated from Faber College should not impress anyone.
 The value of this transcript is that it is provably issued by Faber College.
 Alice wants to use that claim.
 She asks for more information:

 ```
 ALICE@test> show claim Transcript